dlalic/resume/README.md

 [![Build Status](https://travis-ci.org/dlalic/resume.svg?branch=master)](https://travis-ci.org/dlalic/resume)

 This is not a serious project, more of a `Rust` exercise.
-The goal is to have a resume structured in a human readable `yaml` and use it to populate `TeX`, LinkedIn, Xing and others.
+The goal is to have a resume structured in a human readable `yaml` and use it to populate `TeX` or social networks.
 A similar project is [`pyresume`](https://github.com/waynr/pyresume).

 ## Current integrations